Amazing Animals in the USA, Canada and Antarctica

 Bear spotting at Yosemite National Park

 My latest and coolest encounter with a wildlife animal was a bit more than a year ago when I was on a road trip in Northern California with my husband.
 We went to Yosemite National Park and got the brochure about wildlife and how you should behave, especially when it came to bears.
-Which means no food in the car in the parking after dark if it’s not in a bear can (if you don’t want to come back to a destroyed car), no driving too fast at night because you might kill or seriously harm one, etc.
+This means no food in the car in the parking after dark if it’s not in a bear can (if you don’t want to come back to a destroyed car), no driving too fast at night because you might kill or seriously harm one, etc.

-I was of course secretly hoping to see a bear in its natural habitat (honestly, I was crossing fingers and toes) but I knew the chances were extremely slim.
-We were only doing an afternoon hike before leaving the National Park, after all.
+I was of course secretly hoping to see a bear in its natural habitat (honestly, I was crossing my fingers and toes) but I knew the chances were extremely slim.
+We were only doing an afternoon hike before leaving Yosemite National Park, after all.
 But then, in the middle of the beautiful hike, people started to turn towards the foot of the falls and the atmosphere changed.